 A Small Business Coach Isn't the Same as a Board Member

-Most reputable small business coaches won't charge as much as a public board of directors member because they don't have the same responsibilities.
+Most reputable small business coaches won't charge as much as a director on a board because they don't have the same responsibilities.

 A formal board of directors has legal responsibilities and voting rights on what happens in an organization.
 They can even fire the CEO if necessary.
-A small business coach isn't going to jail if you fail to follow some regulations because you're still in charge.
+Going to jail, while unlikely, is a possibility if they mess up.

 Industry-Specific Knowledge is Overrated

-When I was hired to be a bank director, I had never worked in the industry before.
-That's the reason they hired me, they wanted fresh ideas from a successful small business owner.
+When I was hired to be a bank director, I had never worked in the industry.
+That's the reason they hired me; they wanted fresh ideas from a successful small business owner.
+They didn't need another banker.

 I have worked with many businesses across a wide variety of industries.
-I've found that management problems are the same because people are the same.
-Sales are also still sales, although there are differences between retail and high ticket sales.
+Management problems are often the same because people are the same.
+Sales are sales, although there are differences between retail and high ticket sales.
 Service is service, again with minor differences between industries.

-Hiring someone outside your industry is sometimes a good thing because they can bring in fresh ideas.
+Hiring someone outside your industry can bring in fresh ideas.
 Just make sure they have run a successful business personally and managed people.

-TLDR: When looking for a small business coach, make sure they have run a business and managed people.
-Make sure they know how to lay the proper foundation so you can grow and aren't simply pushing lead generation.
-Expect to pay well and ask more questions if they are really cheap, this is one area you usually get what you pay for.
+TLDR: When looking for a small business coach, make sure they have run a business, and managed people.
+Ensure they know how to lay the proper foundation so you can grow and aren't simply pushing lead generation.
+Expect to pay well and ask more questions if they are really cheap; this is one area you usually get what you pay for.